DedRobin/test-github/README.md

-This repository uses for testing.
+This repository uses for git branching.